By Mark Nichol - Updated 3/4/23

 6) Skoda Fabia

-If you’re of a certain age, you’ll remember when Skoda used to be the butt of every automotive joke on the playground.
-That time has long since passed, and the passage can be largely put down the existence of the Skoda Fabia.
-The budget-friendly supermini has been continually refined ever since its debut in 1999 and one of those refinements is a pleasantly spacious interior with room for four adults.
-With an adjustable driving position that offers a greater range than most and a tall profile providing plenty of legroom, you’d be hard-pressed to find a better option for the price point.
+You might remember when Skoda was the butt of every automotive joke.
+That time has long since passed, and it can largely be put down to the existence of the Skoda Fabia.
+The budget-friendly supermini has been continually refined since its debut in 1999, and one of those refinements is a pleasantly spacious interior with room for four adults.
+With an adjustable driving position that offers a greater range than most, and a tall profile providing plenty of legroom, you’d be hard-pressed to find a better option for the price point.

 5) BMW 7 Series

-About as far away from a supermini as you can get, the BMW 7 series has an almost obscenely luxurious and spacious interior.
-Some might even say the car has the weird quirk of being a more pleasant setting for rear passengers than it is for the driver.
-That isn’t to say that the front isn’t an enjoyable place to be also, but the 7 series is definitely as much of a limo as a personal car.
-Like all BMWs, however, it’s great to drive and has plenty of space for both driver and passengers.
+About as far away from a supermini as you can get, the BMW 7 Series has an almost obscenely luxurious and spacious interior.
+In fact, it’s easy to argue that it’s a more pleasant place for rear passengers than it is for the driver.
+That isn’t to say the front isn’t an enjoyable place to be, of course, but the 7 Series is definitely as much of a limo as it is a personal car.
+Like all BMWs though, it’s great to drive and has a fantastic driving position whether you’re tall or shorter.